sciZer0/7/v/README.md

 * any sound is just a number
 * any video is just a number
 * any idea is just a number
+* any thought is just number
-* any thought is just number.
+* any information is just number.

 Everyone must be free to use any number, to run any number on a computer – when this use/run doesn't cause direct physical violence against people.